DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-10-how-we-show-success-error-and-notification-banners.md

 - notification banners - alerting users to something important
 - success messages - confirming the user has completed something

-Each type plays a different role.
-We aim to use banners consistently and clearly to help users stay informed.
+While each type plays a different role, we aim to use banners consistently and clearly to help users stay informed.

 ## Error summaries